jasonisme6/ai-code-review/README.md

 image_code_ocr is for image code ocr only, no code review function in it. \
 screen_code_review is for only Mac live screen capture and code review.
-If you want to enable GPT, you need to use your own API_KEY and change the key in gpt_review_code. you can also check the cv_demo.mp4 and cv_presentation.pptx for more information.
+If you want to enable GPT, you need to use your own API_KEY and change the key in gpt_review_code.